 Former House of Ruth Residential Supervisor

 Dominique C. Dawson-Wallace is a graduated of Briarcliffe College in New York city earning a degrees in Criminal Justice with a minor in Juvenile Delinquency.
 Dawson-Wallace found her calling when she left the government sector and began working for House of Ruth MD located in Baltimore, MD as a Residential Shelter Supervisor.
-At The House of Ruth Dawson-Wallace has empowered, uplifted and directed victims with various intimate partner violence backgrounds.
-Ms. Dawson-Wallace assists with the safety and housing of victims dealing with abuse from their partners.
+At The House of Ruth Dawson-Wallace empowered, uplifted and directed victims with various intimate partner violence backgrounds.
+Ms. Dawson-Wallace assisted with the safety and housing of victims dealing with abuse from their partners.
 Her extended time is committed to serving the Baltimore City/ County communities through her membership with the Order of the Eastern Stars, PHA Maryland and its Jurisdiction.
 Dominique lives by the quote “Life begins when you learn to LIVE”.